Sailing Taster Weekend in Mull

 - Disembark: North Pier, Oban - 16 April 2023, 15:00

 Join expedition yacht Zuza in the bustling harbour town of Oban for a sailing holiday adventure exploring the magnificent inner Hebrides.
-The Isles of Mull is situated just off the coast from Oban and is a popular destination for adventure travellers looking for something a little different away from the popular tourist destinations.
+The Isle of Mull is situated just off the coast from Oban boasting miles of untouched coastline and remote islands.

 - Skippered sailing

 - Wildlife watching

 - Perfect for couples and solo travellers

 The second largest island in the inner Hebrides, the Isle of Mull is renowned for its abundant wildlife.
 From dolphins to whales, to sea eagles and puffins on Lunga there is plenty to watch both from the water and on the land.
 Mull is home to the iconic harbour side village of Tobermory where colourful houses line the waterfront.